ktomk/pipelines/README.md

   different pipelines file (`--file`) or swap the "repository" by changing the working directory (`--working-dir`).

+  If a pipeline step fails, the steps container will be automatically kept for further inspection.
+The container id is shown which makes it easy to spawn a shell inside:

+      $ docker exec -it $ID /bin/sh

-  Containers can be kept for debugging and manual testing of pipelines (`--keep`).
+  Containers can be always kept for debugging and manual testing of a pipeline with `--keep`.

   Afterwards manage left overs with `--docker-list|kill|clean`.

   Debugging options to dream for.

 * **Container Isolation**: There is one container per step, like it is on Bitbucket.